 A main course associated with Dalmatia is pašticada (beef cooked in wine and prunes).
 The most common poultry dish is purica s mlincima (turkey with baked pasta slivers), which is indigenous to Zagreb and the Zagorje.
 Other meaty mains include punjene paprike (peppers stuffed with rice and meat) and sarma (cabbage leaves filled with a similar mixture).
 Arambašica, a version of sarma found in the Dalmatian hinterland, contains more meat and less rice.

 Fish can come either na žaru (grilled), u pečnici (baked) or lešo (boiled).
-Grilling is by far the most common way of preparing freshly caught fish, which is sold by weight (the best fish starts at about 300Kn per kilo in cheap and mid-range restaurants, 400Kn per kilo in top-class establishments).
+Grilling is by far the most common way of preparing freshly caught fish, which is sold by weight (the best fish starts at about 300Kn per kilo in cheap and mid-range restaurants, 400Kn per kilo and over in top-class establishments).
 Waiting staff will tell you what fish they have in stock, or will show you a tray of fish from which to choose.
 A decent-sized fish for one person usually weighs somewhere between a third and half a kilo, although you can always order a big fish and share it between two people.

 Among the tastiest white fish are kovač (John Dory), list (sole), brancin (sea bass), komarča or orada (gilt-head sea bream) and škrpina (scorpion fish), although the range of fish caught in Adriatic waters is almost limitless.
 Oslić (hake) is slightly cheaper than the others, and is often served sliced and pan-fried in batter or breadcrumbs rather than grilled – when it will be priced per portion rather than by weight.
 Cheaper still is so-called plava riba (oily fish), a category that includes anchovies and mackerel.
 Another budget choice is girice, tiny fish similar to whitebait, which are deep fried and eaten whole.
 Brodet (also spelled brudet) is seafood stewed in red wine and spices.
 Two ubiquitous and inexpensive staples are lignje na žaru (grilled squid) and crni rižot (“black risotto”; made from pieces of squid with the ink included).

-Indigenous forms of pasta include fuži in Istria (pasta dough rolled into a cylinder or folded into a twirl, and occasionally filled), šurlice on the island of Krk and mlinci in Zagreb and the Zagorje – the last are lasagne-thin scraps of dough which are boiled, then baked.
+Indigenous forms of pasta include fuži in Istria (pasta dough rolled into a cylinder or folded into a twirl), šurlice on the island of Krk and mlinci in Zagreb and the Zagorje – the last are lasagne-thin scraps of dough which are boiled, then baked.